signalpoint/dg_autocomplete/README.md

 };
 ```

 The `_clicker` property is provided for convenience, and is optional.
-Alternatively, you can design your result items in the `_handler` in such a way that they themselves can be clicked, e.g. maybe a link on some text of image, etc, enjoy the flexibility here and be creative with the display of your results.
+Alternatively, you can design your result items in the `_handler` in such a way that they themselves can be clicked, e.g. maybe a link on some text, or a link on an image, etc.

 ## "Friend" elements